pirapira/reasonable-manifest/README.md

 2.2.
 Reasoning tools do not replace my understanding.

-## 3. Part of maehematics is reasonable.
+## 3. Part of mathematics is reasonable.

 3.1.
 The standard of reasonable systems can be applied to mathematical theorems.